Berkeley-CS61B/website-fa23/materials/proj/proj2a/index.md

 If `NgordnetQuery` doesn't compile, make sure you are using Java version 15 (preview) or higher (preferably 17+).

-Check that your style checker plugin is up-to-date.
-The version should be between 2.0.8-2.0.10!
-See [this Ed post](https://edstem.org/us/courses/25759/discussion/2537883) for more details.

 A video guide to setting up your computer for this project can be found [at this link](https://youtu.be/8uIt7pXua6Y).
 Note that some files/filenames may be slightly different; in particular, the `hugbrowsermagic` directory in the video is now just called `browser` in your skeleton files.